Doggydoggywhatnow/PersonaliDy/README.md

 ## Added Features...
 So Far!

 * **Rapid node editing**: one is able to select specific tags and place as many nodes as they wish without copy and pasting that carry those same tags.
+* **Quickdraw**: one is able to drag the cursor to continually place nodes that form a line or area, allowing the user to map curves of lines or areas with minimal clicking.
 * **Zoom preferences**: one is able to set the max zoom level of the aerial imagery, allowing one to zoom in closer without double clicking.

 ## Participate!